MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-task.md

     > [!Note]
     > On this page, the **Analyze** option is available only to people with the role of Analyst or Limited analyst.

 3. Do you have a group of employees in mind for participation in a plan?
 If so, select **Start now** for the plan that you want that group to use, and go to step 5.
-If you do not already have a group picked out, go to [Find the group through analysis](#find-the-group-through-analysis).
-(The procedure described in [Find the group through analysis](#find-the-group-through-analysis) is available only to people with an analyst role in Workplace Analytics.
+If you do not already have a group picked out, go to [Find the group through analysis](#find-the-group-through-analysis), which is only available to people with an analyst role in Workplace Analytics.

 4. For this example, select **Start now** for the _Focus plan_.
 This opens the **Set up new plan** pane for a Focus plan, which shows default values for the plan, such as its name: